 An Overview of Compression Molding

 The process for compression molding is slightly different.
 This method uses compression and heat to produce plastic parts and components.
 Instead of liquid plastic, thermosetting resins are poured into a heated mold cavity.
-The resin is forced down into the cavity until it fills the mold completely.
-The pressure is kept steady until the material has taken the shape of the mold.
+The resin will be forced down into the cavity until filling the mold completely.
+With pressure kept steady until the material has taken the shape of the mold.

 Compression molding is a good method for basic plastic products that demand high-volume output.